 “Projects like these help to prepare well-rounded graduates who enter the workplace or advance with a combination of academic knowledge and practical know how.
 It helps them to excel as professionals, and also as community citizens,” said Dr. John Cicero, dean of the University’s School of Engineering and Computing.

 Companies that agree to participate in the free cybersecurity audits also benefit from working with a high-caliber program.
-National University is recognized by the National Security Agency and Department of Homeland Security as a Center of Academic Excellence in Information Assurance for its cyber security program – one of just six designated centers in California and the first and only one in San Diego County.
+National University is recognized by the National Security Agency and Department of Homeland Security as a Center of Academic Excellence for its cyber security program – one of just six designated centers in California and the first and only one in San Diego County.
 The prestigious designation recognizes quality academic programs that prepare professionals to reduce cyber vulnerabilities in the nation’s networks.

 The project developed as school leadership noticed a growing need to address cybersecurity protection for nonprofits and small businesses.
 According to a 2016 report by Keeper Security and the Ponemon Institute, 50 percent of the small to medium-sized businesses they surveyed have had their data breached within the past 12 months.
 However, often times these companies and organizations are too small to keep a full-time cyber security expert on staff, and may not have resources to pay for a cybersecurity audit, according to National University Professor Christopher Simpson, who serves as lead faculty for the MSCSIA program.